 Grateful for her contribution to their small community, residents established the Greenville Art Guild, Inc. in 1939, incorporating both visual and performing arts.
 Meetings and classes were held in the East Fourth Street home until a fire in the later 1970s.

 thirty-six years.
 Art class, as we know it today, was totally different in 1910.
 There were no school budgets for supplies, no trips to galleries, no books on techniques.
-But Anna always came prepared with her basket of goodies.
-Buckeyes, colorful and curiously shaped leaves, seed pods of milkweed
+But Anna always came prepared with her basket of goodies: buckeyes, colorful and curiously shaped leaves, seed pods of milkweed, jimson, and cardboard for

 The Greenville Art Guild Gallery was opened to the public to exhibit works produced at the Anna Bier house.
 Later the gallery moved above Gray’s Jewelry Store on Broadway.
-Enlarging the gallery space later to two other locations, it provided exhibition space for the local artists.
+Need for more space the gallery was moved above the Hallmark Store and later to a downstairs location on Broadway.
+The gallery provided exhibition space for the local artists.

-The Darke County Center for the Arts was established.
+Several of the artist participated in forming The Darke County Center for the Arts.
 Since Miss Bier had taught many classes in the lovely Henry St. Clair Memorial Hall, it seemed only fitting that the Art Gallery at this prestigious center be named after her.
+Funds from the sale of her home helped get the gallery started.
 Sandy Cable Barringer, a student of Wogaman, carries on the legacy of excellence in art instruction in the Wogaman Art Room, where students have a place to study and practice art under her direction.

 Another great contributor was Martin Wogaman.
 Wogaman worked beside Anna Bier, teaching painting and sculpting.